RNAseq (part 3)

 PCA

-PCA is often used to simply visualize sample similarity, but we can extract further information of the patterns of expression corresponding PCs by performing the PCA analysis ourselves.
+PCA is often used to simply visualize sample similarity, but we can extract further information of the patterns of expression corresponding PCs by performing the PCA analysis ourselves instead of using the easy DESeq2 function.

 We can use the prcomp() function with a transposition of our matrix to perform our prinicipal component analysis.
 The mappings of samples to PCs can be found in the x slot of the prcomp object.